apsm100/3dchess-java/README.md

 ![alt text](https://i.imgur.com/urX622t.png)

 ## Setup
-The included jar file can be run directly from explorer, or from the command line with *java -jar*.
+The included jar file can be run directly from explorer, or from the command line with *java -jar Main.jar*, or *java Main*.

 ## Command Line Arguments